evoldoers/historian/README.md

 If you are confident the guide alignment & tree should be reasonably obvious, and just want to get on to reconstruction as quickly as possible:

-  -fast           Shorthand for the following options:
+  -fast           Run fast.
+Shorthand for the following:
+                   -profminpost .01 -profmaxstates 5000

+  -faster         Run even faster.
+Shorthand for the following:
                    -rndspan -kmatchn 3 -band 10 -profmaxstates 1 -jc -norefine

 Model-fitting and event-counting options